Currently not tracking

 Key West, FL

-Living aboard full time with my husband Andrew & mini Aussie Isla!
+Slowly sailing around the world with my husband Andrew & mini Aussie Isla!
 Currently cruising around the Caribbean

 Easy second leg to Tahiti beach today, flew the drone as we were coming in and when we were landing it and going 6-7kts it hit Andrew’s hand and tumbled into the water 🫠 Oh well, we made it and excited to spend the week back in the Abacos!